kubeflow/website/content/docs/guides/gke/gcp-e2e.md

 <a id="cleanup"></a>
 ## Clean up your GCP environment

-Run the following commands to delete your deployment and reclaim all resources:
+Run the following commands to delete your deployment and related resources, and to delete your Cloud Storage bucket when you've finished with it:

 ```
 gcloud deployment-manager --project=${PROJECT} deployments delete ${DEPLOYMENT_NAME}
-gcloud auth activate-service-account --key-file=${GOOGLE_APPLICATION_CREDENTIALS}
+gsutil rm -r gs://${BUCKET_NAME}
 ```

 [mnist-data]: http://yann.lecun.com/exdb/mnist/index.html